lauren-alexandra/basin-inflow-dnn/README.md

 4. Expanded floodways and seasonal wetlands can be leveraged to contend with ecosystem issues, flood events, and water supply concerns.
 5. Agencies, particularly the State Water Board, the California Department of Water Resources, and the California Department of Fish and Wildlife (CDFW) should produce a wet-year permit management plan that directs actions in high-flow events.

 Preparation for annual variability of both wetter and drier years should be thoughtfully implemented from the perspective of building long-term watershed resilience and providing ecological and cultural restoration of the Nisenan ancestral homeland.
-For instance, in 2023 a northern adjacent Plumas County completed the initial phase of a North American beaver restoration project (see Figure 4) conducted by the leadership of tribal partners at the Maidu Summit Consortium and the California Department of Fish and Wildlife (CDFW, 2023).
+For instance, in 2023 the northern adjacent Plumas County completed the initial phase of a North American beaver restoration project (see Figure 4) conducted by the leadership of tribal partners at the Maidu Summit Consortium and the California Department of Fish and Wildlife (CDFW, 2023).
 Beaver restoration is a key component in the state’s budget to mitigate the impacts of climate change, wildfires, and drought.
-Beavers store water on the landscape, effectively increasing groundwater recharge, summer base streamflows and their duration, and fuel moisture in wildfire season along with establishing green belts which can buffer wildfires.
+Beavers store water on the landscape, effectively increasing groundwater recharge, summer baseflows and their duration, and fuel moisture in wildfire season along with establishing green belts which can buffer wildfires.

 **Figure 4**